Mental Health Facilities Kenton, OH

 Coleman Professional Services We Care Regional Crisis Center - 26.2 miles from Kenton, OH

-Coleman Professional Services We Care Regional Crisis Center is a mental health center in Lima, Ohio, located at 797 South Main Street, 45804 zip code.
-Coleman Professional Services We Care Regional Crisis Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Coleman Professional Services We Care Regional Crisis Center offers couples/family therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Coleman Professional Services We Care Regional Crisis Center also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-More services available at Coleman Professional Services We Care Regional Crisis Center include integrated primary care services, supported housing and suicide prevention services.
+Coleman Professional Services We Care Regional Crisis Center is a mental health treatment center in Lima, OH, located at 797 South Main Street, 45804 zip code area.
+Coleman Professional Services We Care Regional Crisis Center provides residential treatment, outpatient treatment and telemedicine/telehealth.
+Coleman Professional Services We Care Regional Crisis Center offers group therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Coleman Professional Services We Care Regional Crisis Center also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Coleman Professional Services We Care Regional Crisis Center consist of supported housing, case management and court-ordered outpatient treatment.

 Learn More